denten-books/plain-text/0-intro.md

 Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate physical contexts of reading, writing, and finding knowledge.
-Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt, I propose to proceed through systematic revealment and estrangement of computational metaphors, which have hitherto grown so transparent as to escape the critical gaze.
+Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt I propose to proceed through systematic estrangement of computational metaphors, metaphors that fade into transparency as to escape the critical gaze.

 ## 0.2 Metaphor